ocplatest/MCW-Machine-Learning/Whiteboard design session/WDS trainer guide - Machine Learning.md

 3. How would Trey create a deep learning model to classify the component descriptions?
 Give an example of the architecture of the neural network.

 Trey would author a notebook that loads the labeled component description data and creates the word embeddings representation of data.
 They could start with a simple sequential neural network consisting of an input layer (one neuron for each "word"), a fully connected layer consisting of significantly fewer neurons than embeddings with a non-linear activation function (such as ReLu), followed by a fully connected layer consisting of a single neuron with an activation function (such as Sigmoid).
-Only after performing hyper-parameter tuning or iterating on how the prepare the data, would they likely consider a more complex network architecture like an a recurrent neural network (RNN).
+Only after performing hyper-parameter tuning or iterating on how the prepare the data, would they likely consider a more complex network architecture like a recurrent neural network (RNN).

 4. Describe how Trey would use the model in the context of batch scoring the component text for compliance?
 What services and frameworks would you suggest?